tomdoeslinux/PixaPencil/README.md

 ## Shoutout
 Thank you to:
-- _PapaBread#3820 on Discord for helping me out with the mathematics required to add a mirror tool into the app._
 - _JohnWick_007#8119 on Discord for providing me some icons to use in my app._
+- _PapaBread#3820 on Discord for helping me out with the mathematics required to add a mirror tool into the app._ **(For all commits prior to 733.)**
-- Those on StackOverflow who have assisted me with the many bugs I have encountered in my app.
+- And, most importantly - those on StackOverflow who have assisted me with the many bugs I have encountered in my app.